bitrise-io/devcenter/_articles/webhooks/trigger-map.md

             echo "$BITRISE_TRIGGERED_WORKFLOW_ID"
 ```

-!!! note "What is bitrise.yml?"
+{% include message_box.html type="note" title="What is bitrise.yml?" content="
 `bitrise.yml` is the representation of your app's configuration.
 In the workflow editor you can edit it in a visual way through the web UI,
 but you can always switch to `bitrise.yml` mode (left side of the workflow editor)
 to see the configuration in a YAML format, as well as you can edit the configuration
 in YAML format too.
 It's up to you which solution you prefer, the visual web UI
 or the YAML (`bitrise.yml`) representation, and you can switch between the two
 any time (the changes you do in the web UI will be reflected in the `bitrise.yml`,
 and vice versa).
+"%}

 The above example `bitrise.yml` will select the `primary` branch for every Code Push (`push_branch: "*"`), Tag Push (`tag: "*"`)
 and for every Pull Request (`pull_request_target_branch: "*"` & `pull_request_source_branch: "*"`).